Mountain West Climate Services Partnership

 - Responding to Requests: Partnership members respond to, or forward on to other service providers or networks, requests for technical assistance or other forms of support.

-- Fostering Peer Learning: Periodic virtual and in-person exchanges within and between researchers, service providers, and local community leaders build region-wide capacity by fostering coordination and knowledge sharing.
+- Fostering Peer Learning: Periodic virtual and in-person exchanges d between researchers, service providers, and local community leaders build region-wide capacity by fostering coordination and knowledge-sharing.

 Planning for climate change does not require starting from scratch since many researchers and organizations with expertise in climate change planning are already informing or assisting Mountain West communities.
-The aim of the Partnership is to foster coordination and collaboration across this landscape of effort while also helping to institutionalize innovative approaches that can rise to the overall challenge at speed and scale.
+The aim of the Partnership is to foster coordination and collaboration across these efforts while helping to institutionalize innovative approaches that can rise to the overall challenge at speed and scale.
 We invite you to get involved.
-Reach us at email@example.com.
+Reach us at firstname.lastname@example.org.

 - Seth Arens (Western Water Assessment)